-Dr. David Acheson will Chair the food safety committee that will inform the company’s development of rapid detection testing technologies for the food industry.
+Dr. David Acheson will Chair the food safety committee on the Board of Advisors that will inform the company’s development of rapid detection testing technologies for the food industry.

 Dr. David Acheson has more than 35 years of medical and food safety research experience.
 He served as the Chief Medical Officer at both the USDA Food Safety and Inspection Service as well as the U.S. Food and Drug Administration at the Center for Food Safety and Applied Nutrition (CFSAN).
 Dr. Acheson was later appointed as the first Associate Commissioner for Foods at FDA.
 For the past decade, he has consulted with the world’s largest food brands at all levels of the food supply chain through his firm, The Acheson Group, published extensive research and has been a regular guest on national news programs.